MatthijsvdWielen/firely-docs-simplifier/getting_started/simplifierProjects.rst

 .. image:: ../images/Subscribe.PNG

-You can fin dyour current subscriptions in your user portal under the ``Subscriptions`` tab:
+You can find your current subscriptions in your user portal under the ``Subscriptions`` tab:

 .. image:: ../images/Subscriptions.PNG